 Selling a lot of different SKUs isn’t automatically a negative thing.
 Broad product selection can increase your appeal and your customer base.
 If you have too few items in your line, you may lose sales.
 Finding the right balance between the number of SKUs you stock and your monthly order volume is a delicate dance.
 Ask the experts at your 3PL company for help with this piece of the inventory management puzzle.

 Monthly order minimums

 How many orders does my business ship per month?

 Order volume minimums are a proxy for the type of business that a 3PL company generally works with.
 Some of the best 3PL companies are happy to work with startups that may not ship many orders each month as they get off the ground.
 Others focus their business model on working with more established companies that can meet a monthly minimum order volume.

 ShipMonk and eFulfillment Service are good choices for startups.
 They have no monthly order minimums.
 However, ShipMonk does have a minimum monthly pick and pack fee of $250.
-Most of the clients for ShipBob and Red Stag Fulfillment meet monthly order volumes of 200.
-Both ShipBob and Red Stag have some flexibility about their monthly minimums, however.
+ShipBob asks clients to meet a monthly order volume of 200.
+Red Stag does not have firm monthly minimums, however we’re best suited to help companies that need to fill hundreds to thousands of orders per month.
 Rakuten Super Logistics works with clients who ship at least 1,000 orders per month.
 The minimum for Fulfillment.com and Floship is 1,500 monthly orders, on average.
 Floship’s order volume minimum for crowdfunding fulfillment is 2,000.